swapnamaddali/cloud-developer/course-04/project/c4-final-project-starter-code/README.md

+# Test project

+To test this project from the client side (Frontend auth):
+My user: swapnamadd@test.com pwd:Mother123
+User can be switched for test purposes:
+Test user: guestuser@test.com pwd:Guest123

 # Serverless TODO

 To implement this project, you need to implement a simple TODO application using AWS Lambda and Serverless framework.
 Search for all comments starting with the `TODO:` in the code to find the placeholders that you need to implement.